-Tax-Exempt Bonds (Issue 2023-3A Bonds)
+Tax-Exempt Bonds (Issue 2023-2A Bonds)

 In the opinion of Bond Counsel, under existing laws, regulations, rulings and judicial decisions, (a) interest on the Tax-Exempt Bonds (including any original issue discount properly allocable to the owner of a Tax-Exempt Bond) is excludable from gross income for federal income tax purposes, and (b) interest on the Tax-Exempt Bonds is a specific preference item for purposes of the federal alternative minimum tax imposed on individuals; for tax years beginning after December 31, 2022, interest on the Tax-Exempt Bonds may affect the federal alternative minimum tax imposed on certain corporations.
 The opinion described above assumes the accuracy of certain representations and compliance by THDA with covenants designed to satisfy the requirements of the Code that must be met subsequent to the issuance of the Tax-Exempt Bonds.
-Failure to comply with such requirements could cause interest on the Tax-Exempt Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Tax-Exempt Bonds.
+Failure to comply with such requirements could cause interest on the Tax-Exempt Bonds.
 THDA has covenanted to comply with such requirements.
 Bond Counsel has expressed no opinion regarding other federal tax consequences arising with respect to the Tax-Exempt Bonds.
 For tax years beginning after December 31, 2022, interest on the Tax-Exempt Bonds may affect the federal alternative minimum tax imposed on certain corporations.